Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Pixel RateThe Radeon R9 285 is a bit (approximately 4%) faster with regards to AA than the Radeon HD 6970, and will be able to handle higher resolutions while still performing well. (explain)
+Pixel RateThe Radeon R9 285 will be a little bit (approximately 4%) faster with regards to FSAA than the Radeon HD 6970, and able to handle higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison